MnSEIA is pleased to announce its fifth annual MnSEIA Gateway to Solar Conference.

 Join this tremendous networking, educational, and business-to-business opportunity: walk through the Gateway to Solar with us!

 Lodging is available at the host hotel.
-Please use this link, before October 15, 2018.
+Please use this link to reserve a room today.

 Contact Jessica Ward-Denison, Conference Coordinator, at info@MnSEIA.org or (612) 298-8304 with questions.